Communist Party of Vietnam: Ruling party (1976–present)

 While Lê Duẩn continued to believe in the goals set in the Third Five-Year Plan, leading members within the Communist Party were losing their trust in the system.
 It was in this mood that the 1985 price reform was introduced—market prices were introduced, which led to a sudden increase in inflation.
 By 1985, it became apparent that the Third Five-Year Plan had failed miserably.

-Attacks against the interests of the well-to-do were part of the Communist ideas of class struggle.
+Attacks against the interests of the well-to-do were part of the Marxist ideas of class struggle.
 The majority of the educated came from well-off families, and the middle and upper classes held education and abilities that were critical to the country's prosperity, but the Communist Party's attitude toward those groups has frequently hampered their effective use of their education and skills.
 As a result, Vietnam's most pressing needs, such as the rebuilding of a shattered economy and the establishment of long-term economic development, had largely gone unfulfilled.
-The Communist Party's personnel lacked the skills to tackle these issues, and the Communists' monopolization of power made it impossible for those who did have the skills to put them to use in the decade following the war's end.
+The Communist Party's personnel lacked the skills to tackle these issues, and the communists' monopolization of power made it impossible for those who did have the skills to put them to use in the decade following the war's end.
 Vietnam was one of the poorest countries in the world during Lê Duẩn's rule.

 Lê Duẩn died on 10 July 1986, a few months before the sixth party congress.
 A Politburo meeting held between 25 and 30 August 1986, paved the way for more radical reforms; the new reform movement was led by Trường Chinh.
 At the sixth party congress, Nguyễn Văn Linh was elected the new general secretary – this was a victory for the party's old guard reformist wing.
 The new leadership elected at the Congress would later launch Đổi Mới and establish the framework for the socialist-oriented market economy.
 The economic reforms were initiated alongside a relaxation of state censorship and freedom of expression.
 The Chinese Communist Party praised the CPV's economic and political reforms, which continued into the early 2000s.